Construction Ahead! Rail Trail News and Updates

 continues to Jade Street Park.

-Segment 11: Jade Street Park to State Park Drive in Aptos: The grant funds all of Segment 11 except for the Capitola Trestle village overcrossing.
-The newly-funded trail picks up on the east side of the Capitola Trestle and goes to Park Avenue, then New Brighton State Beach, continuing all the way to State Park Drive in Aptos.
+The Capitola to Aptos Rail Trail picks up on the east side of the Capitola Trestle and along Park Avenue to New Brighton State Beach, then continues to State Park Drive in Aptos.
 Planning for a Capitola Village bike and pedestrian overcrossing bridge is included in the engineering study for Passenger Rail which was approved on December 1st, 2022.